documendous/docrepo/README.md

 ## Supported Components

-* Database: Postgresql (tested with Postgresql 12 but should work with versions 10+)
 * Python: 3.10.4 (but should work with Python 3.8+)
 * Django: 3.2.14
+* Database: Postgresql (tested with Postgresql 12 and 14.4 but should work with versions 10+).
+* Nginx: tested with versions 1.14 up to 1.18 but should work with any 1.14+.
 * Operating System: Tested on Ubuntu 20.04 (should work well on any modern distro/version of Linux and probably MacOSX)
 * LibreOffice: Optional but highly recommended else transformations (document preview's and full text search) will not be available.
 Tested with version 6.4.7-0ubuntu0.20.04.4
 * Additional software: For LibreOffice to work as needed, ensure you have the following packages installed: